markus-gerber/vnv-heap/evaluation/README.md

 2. Connect the ESP32-C3 with your machine.
 3. Check the path to the connected ESP32-C3.
 If this differs from `/dev/ttyUSB0` update `serial_port` in `zephyr/vnv_heap_auto_benchmark/record_benchmark.py`.
 4. Check the baud rate of the connected ESP32-C3.
 If this differs from `115200` update `baud_rate` in `zephyr/vnv_heap_auto_benchmark/record_benchmark.py`.
-5. If your docker docker development container is currently running, stop it.
+5. If your Docker development container is currently running, stop it.
 This is required, as the development container does not support hot plugging.
 6. Start the development container by running the `docker-run` script.
-7. Finally, run the `esp32c3_run_benchmarks.sh` and select the benchmark you want to run.
+7. Run the `esp32c3_run_benchmarks.sh` and select the benchmark you want to run.
 Note that running the benchmarks takes a long time (especially for the queue and the key-value store)!
 For all four benchmarks this might take up to one day.
 To reduce this time, you might reduce the amount of repetitions (`VNV_HEAP_REPETITIONS`) in `scripts/esp32c3_run_benchmarks.sh` and reduce the iteration count (`ITERATION_COUNT`) in both `vnv_heap/src/benchmarks/applications/key_value_store/runner.rs` and `vnv_heap/src/benchmarks/applications/queue/runner.rs`.

 The resulting measurements are automatically saved to a *.json* file, which can be used for further analysis or for plotting.